MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/index.md

 ms.reviewer: v-brycho
 ---

-# Dynamics 365 Remote Assist Mobile for mobile user guide
+# Dynamics 365 Remote Assist for mobile user guide

 [!include[cc-microsoft](../../includes/cc-microsoft.md)] [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] for mobile extends the capabilities of [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] to work with iOS or [!include[tn-android](../../includes/tn-android.md)] tablets and ARCore-capable [!include[tn-android](../../includes/tn-android.md)] phones (in addition to [!include[cc-microsoft](../../includes/cc-microsoft.md)]  [!include[pn-HoloLens](../../includes/pn-HoloLens.md)]).
 Technicians can use their phones to connect and collaborate with an expert on [!include[pn-microsoft-teams](../../includes/pn-microsoft-teams.md)].
 Using live video calling and annotations, they can share what they see with the expert